“Water, water every where, nor any drop to drink.”

 At least four separate courses are being taught this semester that pertain to water rights and issues.
 These classes are deemed either sustainability-focused or sustainability-related by the SLI.
 Political science professor Annette Watson is teaching Comparative Indigenous Water Rights and Governance.
 Religious studies professor Todd LeVasseur is teaching Religion, Water and Sustainability.
 Women’s and Gender Studies professor Kristi Brian is teaching Water Protectors in Anthropological Perspective.
 And communication professor Caroline Foster is teaching Water in the Media.

-Many of the students from Watson, Brian, LeVasseur and Foster’s courses plan to participate in a water procession on campus on Thursday afternoon, March 8, 2018.
-The professors say they’ve organized the event as a way for their students to engage in activism regarding the issues they’re studying.
+Many of the students from Watson, Brian, LeVasseur and Foster’s courses participated in a water procession on campus the afternoon of March 8, 2018.
+The professors say they organized the event as a way for their students to engage in activism regarding the issues they’re studying.

 “We’re purposely staging this procession on International Women’s Day,” Brian explains.
 “Across the world, many of the communities that are challenged by a lack of ready access to clean, potable water use female labor to transport their water.
 This often means that young girls have to drop out of school so that they can spend the time to ensure that their households have fresh water.
 That’s an important dynamic for our students to understand, and this kind of activism – staging a procession about water – can help ingrain and share that message.”